atrinh1996/Groot/README.md

 - toplevel.ml: main driver file to drive scanner and parser.
 - testall.sh: bash script to run all our tests.
 - testfiles/: directory containing unit test files and expected outputs.
     - testfiles/ref: directory with files containing expected outputs of pass and failure tests of the test files in testfiles/ of the same name.
-Each tests' stdout/stderr can be diff'd againsts it's reference.
+Each tests' stdout/stderr can be diff'd against its reference.